Bdowdle4/applied-ml-dowdle/lab05/README.md

 # Dowdle's Module 5 Lab Introduction
-In this module, we will start with a basic regression model where we use a a classifier to predict a target is continuous rather than discrete.
-We will look at curve fitting in general and then focus on linear regression.
-After discussing how to measure the performance, we will look at a couple techniques for doing non-linear regressions.
-Finally, we consider how to search in feature space and detect when overfitting occurred.
+In this module, we will look at how we can combine an ensemble of models to achieve better performance.
+We will look at serial and parallel combinations of models, the problems with data sets that contain a high number of features, and techniques for reducing the dimensionality of the data.
+We will look at some prebuilt models that use decision trees as their basic components.
+Common types of ensemble models include:

+- Boosted Decision Trees – Models train sequentially, with each new tree correcting the errors of the previous one.
+- Random Forest – Multiple decision trees train in parallel, each on a random subset of the data, and their predictions are averaged.
+- Voting Classifier (Heterogeneous Models) – Combines different types of models (e.g., Decision Tree, SVM, and Neural Network) by taking the majority vote or average prediction.
+- Cross Validation – Divides data into multiple folds to improve the reliability of performance estimates.

 [Clickable Link to Notebook](https://github.com/Bdowdle4/applied-ml-dowdle/blob/main/lab05/ensemble-dowdle.ipynb)